-You need to validate that your infrastructure (both cloud and backup) is configured according to zero trust principles.
+You need to validate that your infrastructure (both cloud and backup) is configured according to zero-trust principles.
 There should be mechanisms in place that check configurations and report and alert on changes or "drift."

-Authentication should also follow zero trust principles and include multi-factor and multi-person authorization, depending on access levels and what actions are being performed.
+Authentication also should follow zero-trust principles and include multi-factor and multi-person authorization, depending on access levels and what actions are being performed.

-On top of that, any mechanism you have in place for validating identity, such as Active Directory or Entra ID, should also be configured, backed up, and monitored for changes like additions, deletions, or elevation of privileges.
+On top of that, any mechanism you have in place for validating identity, such as Active Directory or Entra ID, also should be configured, backed up, and monitored for changes like additions, deletions, or elevation of privileges.